-Children with irregular bedtimes had lower scores on maths, reading and spatial awareness tests.
+Children with irregular bedtimes had lower scores on math, reading and spatial awareness tests.
 By the age of seven, children with irregular bedtimes scored lower in all three aspects of intellect tested.

 The study, published in the journal Pediatrics, found that irregular bedtimes could disrupt natural body rhythms and cause sleep deprivation, undermining brain maturation and the ability to regulate certain behaviors.
 “Irregular bedtimes affected children’s behavior by disrupting circadian rhythms (body clock), leading to sleep deprivation that affects the developing brain.”

 Writing in the Journal of Epidemiology and Community Health, the researchers explained that sleep is “the investment needed to allow learning fresh the next day.”

 Irregular bedtimes are similar to the effects of jet lag for children.